 What to Eat on Keto Diet

-Consider opting for organic unprocessed meat because they have no additives or hamful chemicals (antibiotics and hormoones).
+Consider opting for organic unprocessed meat because they have no additives or harmful chemicals (antibiotics and hormones).

 You are on keto diet because you need healthy fats to provide energy to your body.
 Consider fats from: